I first became aware of the Austrian branch of the Schmatnik family courtesy of a member of the Czernowitz-Ehpes research listserv.

 Mordechai is my great-uncle, born Max Ahron Schmatnik on June 7th, 1890.
 His father Joel Schmatnik was a merchant, who later owned Galanterie Schmatnik, a dry goods store located on General Zadik #4 in Czernowitz.

-In the 1890s, Joel and wife Schlima Apfel were a young couple living in Sadagora, outside of Czernowitz, and Max was their first child.
-Just two years later, Schlima died.
-Joel soon remarried, to Rosa Ohlgiesser, who was only twenty-two in 1892, and the couple had eight more children, half siblings to Max Ahron, including my grandfather, Samuel.
+In the 1890s, Joel and wife Schlima Apfel were a young couple living at House #232 in Sadagora, just north of Czernowitz, and Max was their first child.
+Shortly, Schlima died of dystentery.
+Joel, a 24-year old widow, soon married Rosa Ohlgiesser or Engler, who was just twenty-two in 1892, and the couple had eight more children, half siblings to Max Ahron, including my grandfather, Samuel.
 Max is my great-uncle.

 St. Polten, Austria